SubModel/docs/Hosting/Overview.md

 ### 3. Recharge and Settlement

 #### 3.1 Recharge
-Currently, only crypto payment interfaces are supported.
-In the future, other payment interfaces such as credit cards and PayPal will be supported.
+Currently, stripe(credit card) and crypto payment interfaces are supported.
+In the future, other payment interfaces such as PayPal will be supported.
 Different recharge discounts will be adjusted according to different channels to meet the diverse needs of users.

-*Note: If users (B2B users only) need to recharge using RMB, they can sign a contract with us and make a public-to-public transfer.
+*Note: If users (B2B users only) need to recharge using Bank transfer, they can sign a contract with us and make a public-to-public transfer.
 We will recharge the user’s account through the backend.*

 #### 3.2 Settlement Rules
 The platform's settlement rules are real-time.
 Fees are deducted in real-time after consumption.
 For time-based billing products, fees are deducted once.
 For usage-based billing products, the minimum billing unit is 1 hour.

 - **Credit Settlement**: A settlement method based on points or balance calculation, with a value of 1:1 to USD.
-- **RMB Settlement**: If users need to settle in RMB, they can sign a settlement contract with us and make RMB transfers.
-The settlement cycle must be on a quarterly basis.

 **Business Cooperation Matchmaking Email**：
 📧 [business@submodel.ai](mailto:business@submodel.ai)